StephaneFurderer/travelers-nao-agent/GUIDE.md

 ## What You're Looking At

-This is a travel insurance portfolio — 50,000 bookings, 73,000 policies, 5,300 claims — stored in a standard Postgres database.
+This is a travel insurance portfolio — 50,000 bookings, 73,000 policies — stored in a standard Postgres database.
 The kind of data that normally lives behind a dashboard.

 On top of it sits **Nao**, an open-source analytics agent.
 You type a question in plain English.
 Nao writes the SQL, runs it against your database, and gives you the answer.
 No tickets.
 No waiting.
 No translating what you need into someone else's language.